how a firestorm that left 25 victims and more than a hundred injured led to the creation of the game - TheNewsTrace

 In the area live near 15.000 personas, but the number of inhabitants is about to drop drastically.
 Guilty?
 A small fire of unknown origin in one of the residential gardens that the firefighters do not take long to put out.

-At 11 the next morning, a handful of hot embers have restarted the fire and a 100-kilometer-per-hour gale has caused rapid expansion.
+At 11 the next morning, a handful of hot embers have restarted the fire and a 100 km/h gale has caused a rapid expansion.
 In a matter of half an hour the fire has expanded and, after a day fighting against it, the firefighters consider the fire to be out of control.

 To the wind that provokes the resurgence of the fire is added that of the fire storma phenomenon caused by heat capable of creating its own winds, generating vortices of fire and even generating tornadoes capable of expanding the conflagration beyond what is naturally usual.